ubilab-ws21/esclab/README.md

 Participants and Prerequisites
 ------------------------------

 This lab course is open for all study programs of the technical faculty at the university of Freiburg.
 Electronic prototyping and programming skills are required.
-We will base our work around the [ESP32](https://www.espressif.com/en/products/socs) chip.
+We will base our work around the [ESP32](https://www.espressif.com/en/products/socs) or [ESP8266](https://www.espressif.com/en/products/socs) chips.
 The lab course is worth 6 ECTS, and is roughly equivalent to 120-180 working hours, i.e. 8-12 work hours per week.
 The course is limited to a maximum of 20 participants, and this term to groups of three people.

 Tutors and Communication
 ------------------------